Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 Cleaning has also been very easy because I just use the built-in handle to hang it in the shower.

-Rinse it off while you shower (with a gentle, neutral soap) and leave it hanging to dry.
+I rinse it off with the gentle soap I use for my kids while I shower and leave it hanging to dry.

 You can read my full review of the YOGO mat here.